-🇧🇴 Bolivia visa for Japan citizens
+🇧🇴 Bolivia visa for Japanese citizens

 Japan passport holders can get a visa on arrival in Bolivia, paid for at a desk before immigration, usually for 30 days.